markus-zhang/xv6-2025-lab-notes/lab3_superpage.md

   // Allocate some pages at the next page boundary.
   // Make the first inaccessible as a stack guard.
-  // Use the rest as the user stack. sz = PGROUNDUP(sz);
+  // Use the rest as the user stack.

+  // PGROUNDUP() is frequently used to bring a VA to the starting address of next page, because of alignment. sz = PGROUNDUP(sz);
   uint64 sz1;
-  if((sz1 = uvmalloc(pagetable, sz, sz + (USERSTACK+1)*PGSIZE, PTE_W)) == 0)
+  // It allocates 2 pages, one for user stack and one for the guard page if((sz1 = uvmalloc(pagetable, sz, sz + (USERSTACK+1)*PGSIZE, PTE_W)) == 0)
     goto bad;
   sz = sz1;
-  uvmclear(pagetable, sz-(USERSTACK+1)*PGSIZE);
-  sp = sz;
+  // This is how it setup the guard page.
+Guard page is just a glorious name for a cleared page.
+OS screams when it is told to touch a cleared page, so it serves as a "guard" page against bad VA. uvmclear(pagetable, sz-(USERSTACK+1)*PGSIZE);
+  // sp is where stack pointer should be, and stackbase is the base of stack.
+Stack grows from high address to low address, so sp > stackbase. sp = sz;
   stackbase = sp - USERSTACK*PGSIZE;